MaybeStatic/ViktovianDiscordBot/README.md

 A doodoo Discord bot.
 Please note that you're going to have to create secret token files for Discord and Roblox.
-Please also note that you're going to have to edit all the channel IDs.
+Please also note that you're going to have to edit all the channel and role IDs.